COVID-19 Visitor Response Plan

 COVID-19 (Coronavirus disease 2019) Overview & Resources

-Bassett Healthcare Network continues to closely follow the new coronavirus - 2019 Novel (New) Coronavirus, which was first detected in China.
+Bassett Healthcare Network continues to closely follow the new coronavirus - 2019 Novel (New) Coronavirus.
 This virus causes a disease called COVID-19.

 Bassett’s partners in the response to COVID-19 are the Centers for Disease Control and Prevention (CDC), New York State Department of Health (NYSDOH), and our local county public health departments.
 Please see the list provided below, which includes links to the most current information available about COVID-19 from the CDC and NYSDOH, as well as contact information for the county public health departments in Bassett’s eight-county service region: